Lukbes1/PvzFusionAccountManager/README.md

 ## Installation

+The application is currently only available for Windows.

-The manager installs via an installer found here: [installer](https://github.com/Lukbes1/PvzFusionAccountManager/releases/tag/v1.0.0)
+The installer for Windows can be found here: [installer](https://github.com/Lukbes1/PvzFusionAccountManager/releases/tag/v1.0.0)

 ### Installer Warning